Metal Bending and Forming Guidelines

 Please upload a “flat” .DXF, .AI or EPS as you normally would.
 We do not require a 3D file for bending, although you are encouraged to attach a 3D rendering to your order to help us understand your project.

-To learn more about design guidelines for cutting, please see our Design Guidelines.
+To learn more about design guidelines for laser-cutting, please see our Laser-Cutting Guidelines.

 Flange and Base